bstaple1/MTGA_Draft_17Lands/README.md

 - **Top-Level Window:** The main application window, and subsequent windows, will act as an overlay and remain above all other windows, including the Arena screen.

-- **Tier List:** A tier list can be added to the drop-downs by following the instructions in `./Tools/TierScraper17Lands/README.txt`.
+- **Tier List:** A tier list can be added to the drop-downs by following the instructions in [tier list README](https://github.com/bstaple1/MTGA_Draft_17Lands/tree/main/Tools/TierScraper17Lands#tier-list-download-extension).

 - **Card Tooltips:** Clicking on any card row will display a tooltip that contains the card images (back and front) and the 17Lands data.